 I hope this finds you and your herds both happy and healthy during this holiday season.
 This is by far my favorite time of year as we prepare to gather with our loved ones and rejoice in our ability to fellowship together once again.
 I always feel like this time of year flies by so quickly.

 With all the shopping to do, decorating to be done and food to cook; it can be overwhelming!
 One thing we all know to be true is that ranch work never stops, not even for the holidays.
 To lighten the load, here are a few gift suggestions for your cattle obsessed loved ones.

 ANCW Wildrag: As vibrant as the CattleWomen that wear them, the ANCW custom wildrags are both stylish and functional.
-You can purchase this year’s design at www.ancw.org/merchandise.
+You can purchase this year’s new design at www.ancw.org/merchandise.